gmonette/spida2/README.md

 # spida2
-New version of the 'spida' package developed for the Summer Programme in Data Analysis at York University 2000 to 2012
+New version of the 'spida' package developed for the Summer Programme in Data Analysis at York University and for SCS and ICPSR workshops on Mixed Models and Longitudinal Data Analysis
 # Installation
 devtools::install_github('gmonette/spida2')
 # Development version